Skuudoer/wihwin/README.md

 # **Documentation**
 ***
-To check our documentation, please, verify this [WIKI](https://github.com/Skuudoer/wihwin/wiki).
+To know more about the tool and know the technical part, please check our [Documentation](https://github.com/Skuudoer/wihwin/wiki/Documentation).

 # **Support**
 ***